Platonic-Systems/generics-sop-examples/draft.md

 ## Example 3: route decoding

-As a final example we shall demonstrate what it takes to construct new values.
+As a final example, we shall demonstrate what it takes to construct new values.
 Naturally, our `IsRoute` class above needs a new method, `decodeRoute` for the reverse conversion (perhaps you want to check the validity of links in the generated HTML):

 ```haskell
 class IsRoute r where